Book Tickets

 Accessibility & Facilities

 All Festival areas are fully accessible, however the only building that has limited access is the Pennsylvanian Farm House which has steps for access.
-We have a number of mobility scooters and wheelchairs that can be used during the festival, to enquire about these please email info@nationalmuseumsni.org.
+We will be partnering with an organisation to provide mobility scooters for access needs to navigate the site.
+Further details to be included soon.

 There will be no ATMs on site, however all of our retail, bar and food vendors will accept card as well as cash payments.